aembke/fred.rs/bin/pipeline_test/README.md

     pipeline_test [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
+        --cluster    Whether or not to assume a clustered deployment.
         --help       Prints help information
+    -q, --quiet      Print a single output describing the throughput as req/sec.
     -t, --tracing    Whether or not to enable tracing via a local Jeager instance.
 See tests/docker-compose.yml to start up a local Jaeger instance.
     -V, --version    Prints version information